Know in one minute about Turmeric oil health benefits

 A research study suggested that the accumulation of amyloid-β peptide is associated with Alzheimer’s dementia, however, a mixture of sesame extract and turmeric oil is very helpful to improve the bioavailability of sesamin and sesamolin which further inhibit β-secretase activity and protect from Alzheimer disease (13).

 10. Gastroprotective properties of Turmeric essential oil

 Oral administration of turmeric essential oil contains the ability to reduce ethanol-induced lesions such as necrosis, erosion, and hemorrhage of the stomach.
-Therefore, turmeric oil reduces the gastric ulcer, antioxidant enzymes such as GPx, SOD, catalase, and GSH and protect from gastric ulcer (14).
+Therefore, turmeric oil reduces gastric ulcers, antioxidant enzymes such as GPx, SOD, catalase, and GSH, and protects from gastric ulcers (14).

 11. Antidiabetic properties